 How to Wrap Baked Goods for Christmas

-Wrapping Cookies or Candy for Holiday Giving
+Wrapping Cookies and Candy

-You can do something similar when you have cookies, candy, or fudge, but need an actual container.
+This option works really well when you have cookies, candy, or fudge, but need an actual container.
 I really like paper loaf pans, and I fill them up with whatever holiday treat I’m giving away.
 (I got mine at Target in the holiday section last year–they usually have a different pattern every year, so it’s worth a look if you’re there.)

 How to Wrap Baked Goods for Christmas